Skip to content

 The best cybersecurity strategy relies heavily on proactive measures — but reactive measures matter, too.
 For example, you should proactively hunt for threats — but you should also have a disaster recovery plan in place for when you get compromised.
 You should offer employees security awareness training — but you should also use antivirus to help shine a spotlight on what happened when Bob clicked that phishing link that had a trojan attached.

-In short, a proactive cybersecurity strategy helps you minimize your risks.
-A reactive cybersecurity strategy helps you clean up those inevitable messes whenever a malicious actor is successful.
-And both approaches together make hackers work harder to gain access to your environment.
+In short, a proactive cybersecurity strategy helps you minimize risk by finding threats, identifying vulnerable software, and patching security gaps before attackers exploit them.
+A reactive cybersecurity strategy helps you contain incidents and recover when prevention is not enough.
+Together, both approaches make it harder for threat actors to gain and maintain access to your environment.